Bootleg Theater is funded in part by the James Irvine Foundation,

 Jessica Hanna | Managing & Producing Director

-Ms. Hanna moved to Los Angeles in 1996 from Chicago, where she had worked as an actor, playwright, dancer and stage combat choreographer after receiving her BFA in Acting from DePaul University's Theatre School.
-In Los Angeles, as an actor, she has appeared in: Zach Helm's Chapters On American Artistry, Chuck Mee's Songs of Joy & Destitution at Open Fist, Padraic Duffy's The Mechanical Rabbit and Tell The Bees at Sacred Fools, played Widow/Kate in Taming Of The Shrew for Zoo District at the Orpheum Theatre.
+Ms. Hanna moved to Los Angeles in 1996 from Chicago, where she had worked as an actor, playwright, dancer and stage combat choreographer after receiving her BFA in Acting from DePaul University's Theater School.
+In Los Angeles, as an actor, she has appeared in: Zach Helm's Chapters On American Artistry, Chuck Mee's Songs of Joy & Destitution at Open Fist, Padraic Duffy's The Mechanical Rabbit and Tell The Bees at Sacred Fools, played Widow/Kate in Taming Of The Shrew for Zoo District at the Orpheum Theater.
 In addition she has been in many Orphean Circus Productions, including Splendor: A 99Cent Only Wonderama, Growing With Ghosts (also ass't choreographer) & Peace Squad goes 99 (also ass't choreographer).

 In 2004 she and her husband, Michael Dunn, formed Mr. & Mrs. Kickass Productions and produced Stuck In The Groovebucket by Todd Schrank at Abundant Sugar at the Brewery, which Ms. Hanna also directed.
 Later that year, Mr. & Mrs. Kickass produced Route 99: Orange Star Dinner Show at the Evidence Room, where she was a member in '05/06, and she Assoc.
 Produced, Flow My Tears, the Policeman Said (Winner LA Weekly Award: Best Revival).